datafolklabs/cement/doc/source/index.rst

 feature-full platform for both simple and complex command line applications as well as support rapid development needs without sacrificing quality.

-Please note that current Cement2 is under heavy, active development out of the 'portland' branch.
+Please note that currently Cement2 is under heavy, active development out of the 'portland' branch.
 An initial beta release is coming soon!

 Other sites that might be helpful.